 Schizophrenia is a severe, chronic brain disorder in which individuals may experience delusions, confusion, personality loss, and bizarre behavior.
-Though the brain disorder cannot be cured, it can be controlled with lifelong treatment.
+Though schizophrenia cannot be cured, it can be controlled with lifelong treatment.
 Management may include a combination of medication and psychological and social therapy.

-It has been suggested that patients with schizophrenia have higher levels of antibodies relative to celiac disease than the general population.
-However, research is limited regarding the impact of gluten restriction on schizophrenia.
+Patients with schizophrenia are suggested to have higher levels of antibodies relative to celiac disease than the general population.
+However, research is limited regarding the impact of gluten restriction with schizophrenia.

 According to the American Academy of Allergy Asthma & Immunology, atopy "refers to the genetic tendency to develop allergic diseases."
 Atopy is typically associated with heightened immune responses to common allergens, especially inhaled and food allergens.

-These deficiencies can result in anemia, energy loss, diarrhea, and several others if not careful.
+Iron, niacin, folate, and several B vitamins can be compromised after eliminating those notorious gluten sources.
+These deficiencies can result in anemia, energy loss, diarrhea, and several others.

 Before starting a gluten-free diet, always consult with a primary care provider first.
 Receiving proper nutrition guidance helps ensure nutrient needs are being met when following a gluten-free diet plan.